emiridbest/celoP2P/README.md

 4. Writing test for the other contracts
 5. Consider a different a smart contract to handle the referral system across all 3 contracts

-### Overview

-ESUSU is a decentralized application (DApp) built on the Celo Mainnet  that facilitates stablecoin contributions through a collective savings model known as Esusu in many African communities.
-The DApp allows users to create and join campaigns, contribute funds, and track campaign details transparently on the blockchain.

-The dApp is a 3 in 1 solution to solving issues related to financial inclusion and poor savings trend. the sectios are

-- Esusu thrift contribution => % users joibn a contribution campaign where they pool their funds evrymonth for 5 months .
-For every month a unique user takes home the total contribution giving everyone access to `bulk money` which naturally the couldnt have saved up.
-This also elemintaes the need to borrow money for fundung big projects.
-- Esusu piggy box => Funds are locked up over time so that users no longer have access to them.
-They earn `MST` reward points for locking up funds but loss these reward points if the decide to break the lock.
-- Esusu pay bills => users can pay for their utility and also make donations to their various projects.

 ### Technologies Used